Bioconductor/bioconductor.org/content/developers/how-to/git/maintain-github-bioc.md

     [which-remote-url-should-i-use][] and
     [add your public key to your GitHub account][].

+1. If you have an existing svn account,
+    [submit your SSH public key][submit-keys] or github id to _Bioconductor_.

 1. [Create a new GitHub repository][] on your account, with the name of the existing _Bioconductor_ package.